 - Radio Astronomy Group – pulsars, methanol masers, VLBI and space – VLBI, Mount Pleasant Radio Observatory & Ceduna Radio Observatory.

 - Astronomy and Astrophysics – conducting world-class research using leading radio astronomical instrumentation and supercomputing facilities.
 The research program focuses on the development and capabilities of the next generation of radio telescopes such as ASKAP, MWA and the SKA.
 The Square Kilometre Array (SKA) is a radio telescope of unprecedented sensitivity, capable of seeing the early stages of the formation of galaxies, stars and planets, and undertaking powerful tests of General Relativity.

-- Australian International Gravitational Research Centre – gravitational wave astrophysics, resonant-mass gravitational wave detector (Niobe), optics, interferometers & suspension, the Australian International Gravitational Observatory (AIGO).
+- Gravitational Wave Technology & Education – gravitational wave astrophysics, resonant-mass gravitational wave detector (Niobe), optics, interferometers & suspension, the Australian International Gravitational Observatory (AIGO).